WillXing/node_jsnsd/README.md

 ## Express 101

-Express is a fast, unopinionated, minimalist web framework, for Node.JS.
+Express is a fast, un-opinionated, minimalist web framework, for Node.JS.
 It helps us build web applications.

 The current version is v4.17.1 (it was published over 2 years ago), but its downloaded over 17 million times in the last week.
 Their is a Beta version 5, but this has been in development for over a year.